AnotherCodeArtist/IoT-Pipelines/Kafka/README.md

-# First steps of Kafkastreams
+# How to use Kafkastreams

 ### Create the Topics
 Kafka Topics have to be created first as following.